UNITED STATES

 ● | Level 3 inputs are unobservable inputs for the asset or liability. |

 Highest priority is given to Level 1 inputs and the lowest priority to Level 3 inputs.
 Acceptable valuation techniques include the market approach, income approach, and cost approach.
 In some cases, more than one valuation technique is used.
-The derivative liabilities were recognized at fair value on a recurring basis through the date of the settlement and September 30, 2022 and are level 3 measurements.
-There have been no transfers between levels during the nine months ended September 30, 2022.
+The derivative liabilities were recognized at fair value on a recurring basis through the date of the settlement and September 30, 2024 and are level 3 measurements.
+There have been no transfers between levels during the three months ended September 30, 2024.

 Acquisitions